 In order to market and sell our product candidates in other jurisdictions, we must obtain separate marketing approvals for those jurisdictions and comply with their numerous and varying regulatory requirements.
 We may not obtain foreign regulatory approvals on a timely basis, or at all.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, product reimbursement approvals must be secured before regulatory authorities will approve the product for sale in that country.
 Obtaining foreign regulatory approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our product candidates in certain countries.
-Further, clinical trials conducted in one country may not be accepted by regulatory approval in other countries and regulatory approval in one country does not ensure approval process in others.
+Further, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries and regulatory approval in one country may not be accepted by regulatory approval in one country may have a negative effect on the regulatory approval process in others.
 For example, based on scientific advice that we received from the European Medicines Agency in March 2014, the current Phase 3 clinical trial is likely to be insufficient to receive regulatory approval in Europe for entinostat to treat advanced HR+, HER2- breast cancer.
-Our failure to obtain approval of our product candidates by foreign regulatory approval for our product candidates is granted, it may be later withdrawn.
-If we fail to comply with the regulatory requirements in international jurisdictions and receive applicable marketing approvals, our target market will be reduced and our ability to realize the full market potential for our product candidates will be harmed and our business may be adversely affected.
+Our failure to obtain approval of our product candidates by foreign regulatory approval for our product the commercial prospects of such product candidates and our business prospects could decline.
+Also, if regulatory approval for our product candidates is granted, it may be later withdrawn.
+If we fail to comply with the regulatory requirements in international jurisdictions and receive applicable marketing approvals, our target market will